Robinpig/Note/docs/CS/Java/BigData/GFS.md

 - Second, files are huge by traditional standards.
 Multi-GB files are common.
 - Third, most files are mutated by appending new data rather than overwriting existing data.
   Random writes within a file are practically non-existent.
-- Fourth, co-designing the applications and the file system API benefits the overall system by increasing our flexibility.
+- Fourth, code signing the applications and the file system API benefits the overall system by increasing our flexibility.

 ## Design Review